chuckstack/introduction/README.md

 # Chuck-Stack Introduction

 ## Purpose
-The purpose of the Chuck-Stack is to provide organizations with a technology stack that maximizes productivity.
+The purpose of the Chuck-Stack is to provide organizations with a technology stack and related resources that maximizes productivity.
 It's optimized for the AI world where innovation and efficiencies can come from anyone at any level.

+## Goals
+- Minimize the number of IT-tools used by the organization
+- Maximize IT's ability to provide self-help within the organization
+- Reduce the organization's dependency on IT for strategic initiative execution

 To support this project and its teaching efforts ...